3 questions to learn if your baby's gut is healthy.

 Evivo.
 The only baby probiotic clinically proven to restore a baby's gut microbiome to its intended natural state, reducing harmful bacteria in baby's gut by 80%.

-Evivo baby probiotic is the result of over a decade of research and clinical trials at The University of California Medical Center.
+Evivo baby probiotic is the result of over a decade of research and clinical trials with University of California, Davis Medical Center.
 In our most recent clinical trial, babies were given Evivo once a day for a month and were compared to breastfed babies who didn’t receive any probiotic.
 After a month, Evivo babies had significantly higher levels of the key good bacteria, B. infantis, in their gut compared to babies who didn’t receive any Evivo.
 Our peer-reviewed research has been published in numerous well-respected journals, including mSphere, BMC Pediatrics, and Human Microbiome Journal.

 Our breakthrough findings about the baby gut microbiome and infant probiotics are covered in notable publications around the world, including The New York Times, Newsweek, Today, NPR, Nature, and Popular Science.